 The physical adaptation a TG patient must undergo is enormous; it’s a whole new way of eating, drinking and maintaining physical health.
 But it also bears mentioning that emotional stress can take a toll on a young person facing genetic testing and then possible surgery.

 “I had my TG about one week after my father passed away from HDGC.”
 Brian says.
 “I had a very difficult emotional recovery from both the surgery and his death.”

 Laura also mentions that even though family members gave her advice about what to expect physically after this surgery she wasn’t fully aware of the emotional impact.

 “I really struggle sometimes with feeling not myself, having anxiety and feeling a little depressed,” Laura says.
 “But everyone has different emotional issues with this surgery.”

 Those words are very true.
 Everyone responds to this surgery differently whether the issues are mental, physical or emotional.
 Cancer can be devastating to all families.
 It can be more so to CDH1 families as there are often several family members who have passed away from gastric cancer and others who face the same surgery.

 The up side of this, if you can call it that, is that a CDH1 carrier has the built-in support of their family members who have met this challenge with success and can be an invaluable source of information, advice and support.

 The NSFC website has a special place for young people facing CDH1 and HDGC on their discussion forums.
 If you are new to this process or have been through it, consider creating an account and starting a dialogue.
-It’s Tough in Your Twenties is a great way to connect with peers who face the same challenges you do.
+Our Community is a great way to connect with peers who face the same challenges you do.